-The license invoice is the visible part of the iceberg.
-Most enterprises underestimate the rest by a factor of two or three.
+The license invoice is the part finance tracks.
+It’s usually 20% to 35% of the real annual cost.
+The rest is distributed across three categories most enterprises underestimate by a factor of two or three.

 Direct costs